slowernews/wisdom-tldr/README.md

 > *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*

-> *'Remember: You have only so much energy and so much time.
-Every moment wasted on the affairs of others subtracts from your strength.'*

 > *'The ability to ignore immediate dangers and pleasures translates into power.'*

 > *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett*